DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 There are a _great_ number of tools and devices out there designed to improve computer use for people with disabilities or even make computer use possible at all.
 We can consider them in two broad categories, input and output.
 Input methods send data provided by a user to a device, while output methods send information provided by a device to a user.

 This is a non-exhaustive list of these technologies for reference.
 Though I have attempted to be relatively comprehensive in covering usage, accessibility often necessitates varied usage and unique assembly of technologies, such that this post _does not_ and _will not_ cover every case.

+It should be kept front of mind that it is common for multiple technologies to be used in tandem, and that exact application of them varies by the individual case.
+Different people have different requirements, considerations, and preferences.

 ## Screen Readers